AirAsia: Fleet renewal and development

+On 7 May 2026, at a joint press conference in Montreal, AirAsia ordered 150 A220-300, the single biggest order of the type.
+The company will be the launch customer of the increased 160 seat capacity, achievable by an additional over wing exit on each side.

 Services

 On board

 Chicken rice meal served on a flight from Malaysia to Singapore.

 AirAsia offers "Santan" menu, with options to buy on board offering food, drinks, merchandise and duty free for purchase.
 Pre-purchase of "Santan" meals is available at a lower price than on board, and with additional options AirAsia is accredited by the KL Syariah Index of Bursa Malaysia, and in accordance with Shariah principles, it does not serve alcohol or pork.
 However, this applies only to the regional AirAsia group flights, and not to the AirAsia X flights, which do sell wine and beer on board.

 Frequent-flyer program

 AirAsia has launched a programme called "AirAsia rewards", formerly known as "BIG".
 Under this programme, it will issue loyalty points to AirAsia customers and third-party merchants.
 Points can then be used to redeem AirAsia flights.

 Corporate affairs

 The former KLIA LCCT (converted into a cargo terminal after the completion of KLIA Terminal 2) housed the AirAsia head office until the opening of RedQuarters.

 The head office is the Red Quarters (RedQ) at Kuala Lumpur International Airport in Sepang, Selangor.
 This facility also serves as the company's registered office.

 The airline has moved its head office to a new 613383 sqft, RM140mil facility constructed at klia2 (renamed as KLIA Terminal 2 in June 2023) on 7 November 2016.
 Until the new head office opened, the airline's head office was located in the KLIA LCCT.
 The new klia2 head office has been scheduled to open at the end of 2015.
 The former registered office was on level 13 of the Menara Prima Tower B in Petaling Jaya.

 RedQ is scheduled to hold about 2,000 AirAsia and AirAsia X employees.
 Aireen Omar, the AirAsia Country CEO of Malaysia, stated that the headquarters needed to be redesigned because in the klia2 plans the location of the control tower had been changed.
 Construction on the facility was scheduled to begin in July 2014.
 Malaysia Airports Holdings is leasing the land that will be occupied by the headquarters.
 January Ann Baysa, an AirAsia X flight attendant from the Philippines, gave the building the name "RedQuarters" or "RedQ".